WakeFoil and Surf Foil Buyer's Guide

 Mast Size Explained

 Wake Foil boards come with different masts depending on your skill or type of riding you are interested in: Surf or Wake.
-Beginner masts are typically shorter and perform better at low speeds
+Beginner masts are typically shorter and perform better at low speeds.
+Longer masts are often used by more advanced riders or those looking to charge through bigger waves.

 Got some foil questions that still need answered?
 Don't worry, our team of product experts are available.
-Give us a call or send us an email.
+Give customer service a call or send us an email.